-Enterasys today is a fast growing private company and part of a joint venture with Siemens Enterprise Communications
+Enterasys today is a fast growing private company and part of a joint venture with Siemens Enterprise Communications, giving it added depth and reach.
+Network World recently interviewed president and CEO Chris Crowell.

-: You've been involved in this company in many capacities over many years, even heading IT at one point if I read it right.
-Crowell:
+Q: You’ve been involved in this company in many capacities over many years, even heading IT at one point if I read it right.

 Enterasys looks to take on Cisco, HP in fabrics